 Does the electric bike require special maintenance?

-Yes, electric bikes are designed to be used in all weather conditions, including in the rain.
+Yes, electric bikes are designed to be used in all weather conditions, including rain.
 The motors and batteries are generally protected by waterproof casings.
 However, it is always advisable to take extra precautions in extreme conditions, such as avoiding very long trips or fast descents on slippery roads.

 Conclusion